 On December 25, Wayne and Major John Morley had parked their tank under a canopy of a gas station near Carmen.
 Wayne was assigned to one of the three tanks of Hq Company.
-Wayne turned the tank’s radio to the frequency used by the 194th Tank Battalion and both men listened to the fight.
+Wayne turned the tank’s radio to the frequency used by the 194th and both men listened to the fight.
 Morley attempted to follow the battle on a map.
-As they listened they shells exploded around them.
-When they knew that the battle was approaching them, they withdrew from the area.
+As they listened, shells began exploding around them.
+It was then that they knew that the battle was approaching them so they withdrew from the area.

 On April 11, the first Japanese soldiers appeared at Hq company’s encampment.
 Donald was now a Prisoner of War.
 A Japanese officer ordered the company, with their possessions, out onto the road that ran in front of their encampment.
 Once on the road, the soldiers were ordered to kneel along the sides of the road with their possessions in front of them.
 As they knelt, the Japanese soldiers, who were passing them, went through their possessions and took whatever they wanted from the Americans.
 They remained along the sides of the road for hours.